Doctor of Management Program Frequently Asked Questions

 No. Due to licensing restrictions, only currently enrolled UMUC students have remote access to the UMUC Library's online databases.
 Applicants can find scholarly articles by using Google Scholar, the Social Science Research Network, and/or the Directory of Open Access Journals.
 Local public libraries may also be able to provide access to research databases.
 For more information on how to select a scholarly, please visit this web site.

 The DM program has three semesters per year: fall, spring and summer.
+(Not all courses are offered each term.)

 Yes, financial aid is available.
 You can contact financial aid at 800-888-8682 or request assistance online.
 Financial aid is only available after official admission to the program.
 It does not cover the pre-requisite course DMGT 600, if required.